-This bread is truly easy to make and it includes a wide range of very healthful ingredients that you might already have in your pantry – or you might not.
+This high protein and gluten free bread is truly easy to make and it includes a wide range of very healthful ingredients that you might already have in your pantry – or you might not.
 In any case I encourage you to start using these excellent foods and here are the reasons why:

 - Chia and flax seeds are very high in Omega-3 oils, and soluble fiber.

 - Pumpkin seeds are a great source of magnesium and zinc, and beneficial for prostate health.

 - Sunflower seeds are rich in vitamin E, an important antioxidant that protects cell membrane and other lipids from oxidation and thus preventing inflammation.

 - Caraway seeds are carminative, which means they help with bloating and gas; I use them in this recipe for their aromatic quality.

 - And finally psyllium seed husks are the special ingredient that holds this bread together.
 You can get this online or at health food stores, preferably in powdered form.
 Psyllium seed husks contain both soluble and insoluble fiber and excellent in promoting regularity.

 ½ cup pumpkin seeds